Motorists advised to avoid closed Hampshire road due to burst water main

 Read More

-ROMANSE reports: ‘B3354 #FairOak - Botley Rd is CLOSED in both directions between B3037 Mortimers Ln and Knowle Ln due to a burst water main, avoid the area.’
+ROMANSE reports: ‘B3354 #FairOak - Botley Rd is CLOSED in both directions between Fair Oak Infants School and Knowle Lane due to a burst water main, avoid the area.’

 For all the latest news, traffic and travel, what’s on, Pompey, sport and breaking stories visit The News’s website.